-\subsection{Linear Impact Termination}
+\subsubsection{Linear Impact Termination}

-While solutions to the underlying differential inclusion are guaranteed to exist in the simultaneous impact model, we have yet to prove that they terminate the impact process, as in Routh's single-contact method.
-Termination proofs for other simultaneous impact models (e.g. \cite{Anitescu97, Drumwright2010, Seghete2014} and others) exist, but these approaches rely on comparatively limited impulsive behaviors, and thus cannot generate the essential non-unique post-impact velocities highlighted in Section \ref{subsection:motivatingexamples}.
-We now show that our model exhibits what we understand to be the most permissive guaranteed termination behavior: \begin{proposition}[Finite Termination] For any configuration $\Configuration \in \ConfigurationSet_A \setminus \ConfigurationSet_P$ and pre-impact velocity $\Velocity(0)$, the differential inclusion (\ref{eq:multicontact}) will resolve the impact by some $S(\Configuration)$ proportional to $\Norm{\Velocity(0)}_{\Mass}$. \end{proposition}
+While solutions to the underlying DI are guaranteed to exist in the simultaneous impact model, we have yet to prove that they terminate the impact process, as in Routh's single-contact method.
+We now discuss a similar linear-duration condition: \begin{proposition}[Finite Termination] For any configuration $\Configuration \in \ConfigurationSet_A \setminus \ConfigurationSet_P$ and pre-impact velocity $\Velocity(0)$, the DI (\ref{eq:multicontact}) resolves the impact within a duration proportional to $\Norm{\Velocity(0)}_{\Mass}$. \end{proposition}

-We will prove this claim as a consequence of kinetic energy decreasing fast enough to force termination---a significant expansion of Theorem \ref{thm:strictdissipation}.
-Even though $\KineticEnergy$ must always decrease, Theorem \ref{thm:strictdissipation} does not forbid $\dot\KineticEnergy$ from getting arbitrarily close to zero.
-For example, consider a 2 DoF system with 2 frictionless, axis-aligned contacts such that $\Jn = \Identity_2$.
-For every $\epsilon > 0$, we can pick a velocity an corresponding impulse increment which satisfy $\dot K > -2\epsilon$:
+We will prove this claim as a consequence of kinetic energy decreasing fast enough to force termination---a significant expansion of \Cref{thm:strictdissipation}.
+Even though $\KineticEnergy$ always decreases, \Cref{thm:strictdissipation} does not forbid $\dot\KineticEnergy$ from getting arbitrarily close to zero.
+For example, consider a 2 DoF system with 2 frictionless, axis-aligned contacts ($\Mass = \Jn = \Identity_2$).
+For any $\epsilon > 0$, we can pick a velocity and impulse increment which satisfy $\dot K > -\epsilon$:

-However as we take $\epsilon \StrongConvergence 0$, $\Velocity_\epsilon$ converges to a non-impacting velcoity; therefore, $\dot K$ only remains small for a short duration before impact termination.
-It remains possible that the \textit{aggregate} energy dissipation over an interval of nonzero length can be bounded away from zero.
+However as we take $\epsilon \StrongConvergence 0$, $\Velocity_\epsilon$ converges to a non-impacting velocity; thus, $\dot K$ only remains small for a short duration before impact termination.
+It remains possible that the aggregate dissipation over an interval of nonzero length can be bounded away from zero.
 We define this quality as $\DissipationRate(s)$-dissipativity: